nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 Async adapter experimental module
 ---------------------------------

-The default sample configuration uses the UART async API, which is an :ref:`experimental <software_maturity>` module.
+The default sample configuration uses the UART async API.
-The UART async adapter creates and initializes an instance of the async module.
+The sample uses the :ref:`lib_uart_async_adapter` library to communicate with the USB CDC ACM driver.
 This is needed because the USB CDC ACM implementation provides only the interrupt interface.
-The adapter uses data provided in the :c:struct:`uart_async_adapter_data` to connect to the UART device that does not use the asynchronous interface.

-The module requires the :ref:`CONFIG_BT_NUS_UART_ASYNC_ADAPTER <CONFIG_BT_NUS_UART_ASYNC_ADAPTER>` to be set to ``y``.
+To use the library, set the :kconfig:option:`CONFIG_UART_ASYNC_ADAPTER` Kconfig option to ``y``.
-For more information about the adapter, see the :file:`uart_async_adapter` source files available in the :file:`peripheral_uart/src` directory.

 MCUboot with serial recovery of the networking core image
 =========================================================